+The appointment of an Appropriate Body is a statutory requirement for the induction period of Early Career Teachers and an ECT cannot start their induction until their Appropriate Body has been agreed.
+As an AB, Barnsley and Doncaster, Selby and Wakefield Teaching School Hubs will undertake the necessary verification and administrative processes on your behalf.
 All qualified teachers who are employed in a relevant school in England must, by law, have completed an induction period satisfactorily, subject to specified exceptions.
 Statutory induction is the bridge between initial teacher training and a career in teaching.
 It combines a personalised programme of development, support and professional dialogue, with monitoring and an assessment of performance against the relevant Standards.
-The programme should support the newly qualified teacher (NQT) in demonstrating that their performance against the relevant standards is satisfactory by the end of the period and equip them with the tools to be an effective and successful teacher.
-The decision about whether an NQTs performance against the relevant standards is satisfactory upon completion of induction should take into account the NQTs work context and must be made on the basis of what can reasonably be expected of an NQT by the end of their induction within the framework set out by the standards.
-Judgements should reflect the expectation that NQTs have effectively consolidated their initial teacher training and demonstrated their ability to meet the relevant standards consistently over a sustained period in their practice.
+The programme should support the ECT in demonstrating that their performance against the relevant standards is satisfactory by the end of the period and equip them with the tools to be an effective and successful teacher.
+The decision about whether an ECT's performance against the relevant standards is satisfactory upon completion of induction should take into account the ECT's work context and must be made on the basis of what can reasonably be expected of an ECT by the end of their induction within the framework set out by the standards.
+Judgements should reflect the expectation that ECTs have effectively consolidated their initial teacher training and demonstrated their ability to meet the relevant standards consistently over a sustained period in their practice.

 To register for AB services only (if offering Core or DIY induction or Full induction with another Hub) please contact Kelly.Cartwright@deltatrust.org.uk for further information.

 Doncaster Early Rollout ECT+1